lawrancej/CompilerDesign/index.md

 -----------------

 ### What is a regular language?
+[Regular expressions](#what-is-a-regular-expression) define the regular languages.

 ### What is a regular expression?
+Regular expressions consist of:

+Primitives:

+- $\emptySet$.
+The empty set.
+Reject everything.
-The empty set, empty string, and character are regular expressions.
+- $\epsilon$.
+The empty string.
+Match the empty string.
+- c.
+Character.
+Match a single character

+Operations:

-If a and b are regular expressions, then:
+If a and b are regular expressions, then the following are regular expressions:

-- ab is a regular expression that matches a followed by b
+- ab.
+Catenation.
+Match a followed by b.
-- a|b is a regular expression that matches a or b
+- a|b.
+Alternation.
+Match a or b.
-- a* is a regular expression that matches a zero or more times
+- a*.
+Kleene closure.
+Matches a zero or more times.

 ### What is a finite automaton?